littleknitsstory/backend/README.md

 </div>
   - This is project, blog and shop with the most modern technologies, also for testing new version of python and django. <br>
   - This is just a pet project backend, this is not a boxed solution, this is just an API for my project. <br>
-  - This API can be used if you have a marketplace or aggregator. <br>
-  - The project itself can also be used as a working solution for the API, your blog store, it's all about the content. <br>
   - The project that underlies this repository is coming out of deep beta and the production version of the product 1.0.0 is being prepared. <br>
   - So the master branch can be used however you like. <br>
   - There is a lot of experimental stuff in the development branch.